-Human exposure to persistent organic pollutants (POPs) are of major concern due to a diversity of adverse effects from prolonged exposure and bioaccumulation.
-Manufacturing of polychlorinated biphenyls (PCBs), a subgroup of POPs, has been prohibited for many decades, however, human exposure still occurs due to the persistent nature of the chemicals.
-The concentrations of the dioxin-like PCB congeners 105, 118 and 156 and the non-dioxin-like PCB congeners 28, 52, 101, 138, 153 and 180, p,p'-DDE, p,p'-DDT, o,p'-DDE, o,p'-DDT, HCB and β-HCH as well as the dioxin-like activity using the AhR transactivity assay was analysed in serum samples from Danish school children and their mothers in the European framework of the DEMOCOPHES/COPHES projects.
+Human exposure to persistent organic pollutants (POPs) is of major concern due to a diversity of adverse effects from prolonged exposure and bioaccumulation.
+Manufacturing of polychlorinated biphenyls (PCBs), a subgroup of POPs, has been prohibited for many decades; however, human exposure still occurs due to the persistent nature of the chemicals.
+The concentrations of the dioxin-like PCB congeners 105, 118 and 156 and the non-dioxin-like PCB congeners 28, 52, 101, 138, 153 and 180, p,p'-DDE, p,p'-DDT, o,p'-DDE, o,p'-DDT, HCB and β-HCH as well as the dioxin-like activity using the AhR transactivity assay were analysed in blood samples from Danish schoolchildren and their mothers in the European framework of the DEMOCOPHES/COPHES projects.
 The participants were selected from an urban and a rural area, respectively.
-The PCB concentrations and the AhR-TEQ (TCDD toxic equivalent) were significantly higher in school children living in the urban area compared to the rural, and for AhR-TEQ a strong correlation between the mothers and children was observed.
-We found a significant negative correlation between BMI and PCB serum concentrations.
-Finally, in the mothers, there was a positive association between age and PCB serum concentration.
-These results show that both PCBs and dioxin-like activity can be measured as biomarkers of exposure and effects in serum samples from children and women.
-The results indicate that people living in urban areas may be exposed to higher concentrations of PCBs, dioxins and dioxin-like chemicals which may lead to a greater risk of adverse effects for urban populations.
-This article is protected by copyright.
-All rights reserved.
+The PCB concentrations and the AhR-TEQ (TCDD toxic equivalent) were significantly higher in schoolchildren living in the urban area compared with the rural, and for AhR-TEQ, a strong correlation between the mothers and children was observed.
+We found a significant negative correlation between BMI and PCB concentrations in the children.
+Finally, in the mothers, there was a positive association between age and PCB concentration.
+These results show that both PCBs and dioxin-like activity can be measured as biomarkers of exposure and effects in blood samples from children and women.
+The results indicate that people living in urban areas may be exposed to higher concentrations of PCBs, dioxins and dioxin-like chemicals, which may lead to a greater risk of adverse effects for urban populations.

-Journal Article; Research Support, Non-U.S. Gov't; Adult; Body Height; Body Mass Index; Body Weight; Child; DDT; Dioxins; Environmental Pollutants; Female; Humans; Lindane; Male; Middle Aged; Mitotane; Mothers; Polychlorinated Biphenyls; Rural Population; Urban Population
+Adult; Body Height; Body Mass Index; Body Weight; Child; DDT; Dioxins; Environmental Pollutants; Female; Humans; Lindane; Male; Middle Aged; Mitotane; Mothers; Polychlorinated Biphenyls; Rural Population; Urban Population; Journal Article; Research Support, Non-U.S. Gov't